Welcome to Prism!

 Missing values

-Example: _missing_:metadata.additional_titles (all records without metadata.additional_titles)
+Example: not _exists_:metadata.additional_titles (all records without metadata.additional_titles)

 Example: _exists_:metadata.creators (all records with metadata.creators)